taylormeador/data-streamer/README.md

 # Real-Time IoT Device Data Streaming Platform

-This project is a learning-focused exploration of distributed systems architecture using an IoT data streaming platform as the foundation.
-The primary goal is gaining hands-on experience with modern backend technologies including Kafka, Redis, PostgreSQL, and containerized microservices.
+This project explores distributed systems architecture and event-driven design patterns through a simulated IoT data streaming platform.
+The primary goal is to deepen expertise with Python, Go, Kafka, Redis, PostgreSQL, and containerized microservices.
+The platform has evolved from a simple monolithic service toward a more sophisticated microservices architecture, documented below.

+Each iteration introduces new distributed systems concepts and architectural patterns, demonstrating practical implementations of service communication, caching strategies, data consistency management, and operational complexity in production-like environments.

 See [API.md](API.md) for complete endpoint documentation.